How to join the rodeo circuit

 In the past, rodeo was only accessible to people from rural areas, today, joining the rodeo circuit is now open to anyone.
-To open the door, all you need is a competitive nature, a love of horses, and high excitement sports.
+To open the door, all you need is a competitive nature, a love of horses, good upper body and core strength.

-Joining rodeo circuit - where do I start?
+Joining the rodeo circuit - Where to start?

-Google is a pretty good place to start when it comes to finding rodeo associations.
+Google is a pretty good place to start to locate a rodeo association.
 It's best to start small and get to know the locals in your region..
-When you're starting out, you have to decide how far you're willing to travel to take part in events.
+When you're starting, decide how far you're willing to travel to take part in events.
 The rodeo circuit can be many days, and weeks on the road.

 As with all things, there is paperwork.
 First up, you'll need insurance.
-Rodeo is a tough sport with fast-paced, high-impact, events, where injuries can and do happen.
-Most rodeo associations have group policies that you get in on via your membership fees, but having your own on top of that is never a bad idea.
+Rodeo is a tough sport with fast-paced, high-impact events, where injuries can happen.
+Most rodeo associations have group policies; you get in via your membership fees, but having your own on top of that is never a bad idea.

-You have an association, you have insurance, you have lessons, and hopefully you'll have a horse.
-It's time to get out there and ride.
+You have an association; you have insurance; you have lessons booked, and hopefully, you'll have a horse without gastric ulcers!
+Now it’ss time to get out there and perform.